MEMORIAL DAY SALE

 Payroll expenses are the costs associated with hiring employees and independent contractors for your business.

-And with every employee you add to your business, your payroll expenses can increase.
+And payroll expenses can increase with every employee you add to your business.
 But what exactly are payroll expenses, and when are they incurred?

-Follow this small business payroll expenses guide to learn the answer to these questions, how to calculate your total payroll costs, and how to post them as journal entries.
+Follow this small business payroll expenses guide to learn the answer to these questions and how to calculate your total payroll costs for hassle-free bookkeeping.

 A graphic defines what payroll expenses are.